Rumeysakeskin/Turkish-Text-to-Speech/README.md

 ```

 ### Fine-tuning the model with HiFi-GAN
+The last step is converting the spectrogram into the waveform.
+The process to generate speech from spectrogram is also called Vocoder.

 Some mel-spectrogram generators are prone to model bias.
 As the spectrograms differ from the true data on which HiFi-GAN was trained, the quality of the generated audio might suffer.
 In order to overcome this problem, a HiFi-GAN model can be fine-tuned on the outputs of a particular mel-spectrogram generator in order to adapt to this bias.
 In this section we will perform fine-tuning to [FastPitch outputs](https://github.com/Rumeysakeskin/text2speech/blob/main/Fastpitch/saved_fastpitch_models/FastPitch_checkpoint.pt).

 1. Generate mel-spectrograms for all utterances in the dataset with the FastPitch model